 Longevity is Key!
 Your Equipment Should Last for a Long Time

 It’s not every day that you buy new home theater equipment.
 It takes lots of time, energy, research, and testing to decide what is right for you.
 And it’s likely that you took a couple of years saving up money to buy the individual components.
 The last thing you’d hope for is to have to replace your expensive receiver or subwoofer within a few years!
 You wouldn’t want to replace any of your components with less than what you have, and it may not be in your budget to purchase the same caliber equipment, if something were to happen.

 The good news is that, with a small investment in a power conditioner, you’ll be able to trust that your equipment will be highly protected from internal damage, and you won’t have to worry about making room in your budget for an emergency replacement anytime soon.
-Additionally, many power conditioner and surge protector manufacturers will actually back their product with money!
+Additionally, many power conditioner and surge protector manufacturers will actually back their product with money, even though it’s a good practice to replace them every 2 years anyway as we explained in our tutorial!
 Depending on the product and manufacturer, if something were to happen to a piece of equipment, it’s possible that the company would cover the damages and replace the equipment.

 How to Choose the Right Power Conditioner for You